MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-image-optimization.md

 ## Use the Page Diagnostics for SharePoint tool to analyze image optimization

-The **Page Diagnostics for SharePoint tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages and classic publishing site pages.
+The **Page Diagnostics for SharePoint tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern and classic publishing site pages.
 The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
 To install and learn about the Page Diagnostics for SharePoint tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).

 When you analyze a SharePoint modern site with the Page Diagnostics for SharePoint tool, you can see information about large images in the _Diagnostic tests_ pane.